ecwu/ecwu.github.io.source/content/post/pytorch-tutorial.md

 > A little bit of context
 >
-> This is the tutorial material I prepared this fall, for people with the basic foundation of machine learning to get hands-on PyTorch quickly.
+> This is the tutorial material I prepared in fall 2023, for people with basic foundation of machine learning to get hands-on PyTorch quickly.
 >
 > My idea behind the whole document is to teach the reader how to do full model training from the ground up and introduce each component alongside the process.